- Chart

 Market Risk

-VCIT is best suited for long-term investors or passive index followers seeking core bond exposure.
+VCIT is well-suited for long-term investors and passive index followers seeking stable returns and income from the corporate bond market.

 Summary